-Previously, you set up a developer portal in which your end users can discover your API products.
+Previously, you set up a developer portal for your end users to discover your API products.
 Now, you protect your APIs by enforcing external auth and rate limiting policies.
 Together, these policies make up the usage plans for your API products.
 For more information, see About usage plans.

 Before you begin